damiers/dami-lab.top/content/authors/Yong_Liu/_index.md

 ---
 # Display name
-title: Liu Yg
+title: Liu Yong

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Graduate Student of Shenzhen Institute of advanced technology
+role: Graduate Student (Since 2022)

 # Organizations/Affiliations
 organizations: